 Homogenization can be performed mechanically (ultrasound waves, usually from a probe) or chemically (detergents to disrupt the lipid membrane bilayer).
 The key is to use just enough time and intensity during the ultrasound process or just enough detergent to cause the disruption without putting the organelles into a harsh environment.
 Some organelles also have membranes that may be temporarily disrupted during this process, but, as in the case of the endoplasmic reticulum, they can recover and form microsomes that maintain the original chemical conditions.

 Sedimentation is the process whereby denser particles fall out of suspension due to the force of gravity over time.
 This process can occur in a much shorter time when centrifugal force is used to achieve forces many times greater than gravity.
 The speed at which the centrifugation is performed at determines which particles migrate to the bottom of the tube to form a pellet.
 Differential sedimentation in cell centrifugation is a stepwise process in which multiple centrifugal sessions are completed at increasing centrifugal speed (force).
-At low speed the whole cells, nuclei, and cytoskeleton form the pellet.
+At lower speed the larger biological elements such as the whole cells, nuclei, and cytoskeleton form the pellet.
 The supernatant is extracted and centrifuged at medium speed to draw the mitochondria into a new pellet.
-Again, the supernatant is isolated and centrifuged at high speed to collect the microsomes and small vesicles.
+Again, the supernatant is isolated and centrifuged at higher speeds to collect the microsomes and small vesicles.
 At very high speed the ribosomes, viruses, and large macromolecules will migrate into the pellet.
 After this stage we have a handful of crudely separated cellular organelles.
 The next step is used to clean them up and separate them into neatly defined populations.

-This final step of the cell centrifugation process requires a centrifuge tube that is packed with a material formed into a density gradient.
-A common substance is sucrose.
-The densest solutions are at the bottom of the tube, and the sucrose density decreased up the tube.
+This final step of the cell centrifugation process requires a centrifuge tube that is packed with a solution or material formed into a density gradient.
+A commonly used substance is sucrose.
+The more dense solutions are at the bottom of the tube, and the sucrose density decreased up the tube.
 This media adds another layer of material that the sample components need to migrate through during centrifugation.
 The end result is neatly separated components based on density.
-These fractions are easily collected by dripping them out from the bottom of the tube into clean sample collectors.
+These fractions are collected by fractionating them out from the bottom of the tube into clean sample collectors.